Markofka007/Markofka007/README.md

 ---

 ## Bio
 My name is Mark and I am a cybersecurity student.
-I am pursuing a career in Penetration Testing.
-I am also interested in video game and AI development.
-If you want to contact me for any reason I can always be reached at mark@dread-sec.com.
+I am pursuing a career in Web App Pentesting.
+I am also interested in video game development and AI development.